-- 1. Attach the antenna from the delivery package.
-To do this, remove the antenna from its wrapper, attach it to the relevant connector on the back panel of the router, and then screw the antenna in a clockwise direction to the back panel.
-Position the antenna upward at its connecting joint.
-This will ensure optimal operation of your wireless network. - 2.
+- 1. To connect via a WiMAX, 3G GSM or CDMA network: connect your USB modem to the USB port5 located on the front panel of the router. - If you need to connect or change a USB modem to another one when the router is powered on, power off the device, connect the modem to the USB port, and power on the router. - 2.
 Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 3.
 Turn on your PC and wait until your operating system is completely loaded. - 4.
 Turn on your Wi-Fi adapter.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.